Classification of nondegenerate $G$-categories (with an appendix written jointly with Germ\'an Stefanich): Introduction

 \subsection{Acknowledgements}

 I am especially grateful to my advisor, Sam Raskin, who originally posed the question of whether the ideas of groups acting on categories could be used to extend the results of \cite{Lo} and \cite{Gin} to a general expression of the form \labelcref{GeneralAvSetup}, and provided a tremendous amount of encouragement and useful insights along the way.
 Additionally, I would like to thank Rok Gregoric for patiently explaining the details of the theory of $\infty$-categories.
-I would also like to thank David Ben-Zvi, Justin Campbell, Tsao-Hsien Chen, Desmond Coles, Dennis Gaitsgory, Sanath Devalapurkar, Gurbir Dhillon, Victor Ginzburg, Sam Gunningham, Natalie Hollenbaugh, Gus Lonergan, Kendric Schefers, Germ\'an Stefanich, and Yixian Wu for many interesting and useful conversations.
+I would also like to thank David Ben-Zvi, Justin Campbell, Tsao-Hsien Chen, Desmond Coles, Dennis Gaitsgory, Sanath Devalapurkar, Gurbir Dhillon, Victor Ginzburg, Sam Gunningham, Natalie Hollenbaugh, Gus Lonergan, Kendric Schefers, Brian Shin, Germ\'an Stefanich, Harold Williams, and Yixian Wu for many interesting and useful conversations.
+Additionally, I would like to thank the referee for a careful reading of this paper as well as for useful comments.

 This project was completed while I was a graduate student at the University of Texas at Austin, and I would like to thank everyone there for contributing to such an excellent environment.